-RIDOC Policy 12.2-2 "Administrative Confinement - Awaiting Trial", effective date 1/26/2009, allows for the use of administrative PREA Audit Report 19 confinement as an alternative to confining a detainee in the general population when the continued presence of the individual in the general population would pose a serious threat to life, property, self, staff, or other inmates or the security or the orderly running of the facility.
+RIDOC Policy 12.2-2 "Administrative Confinement - Awaiting Trial", effective date 1/26/2009, allows for the use of administrative confinement as an alternative to confining a detainee in the general population when the continued presence of the individual in the general population would pose a serious threat to life, property, self, staff, or other inmates or the security or the orderly running of the facility.
 This must be approved by the Warden.
 In emergency circumstances, the Shift Commander may approve placement until the Warden is able to review and approve placement.
 If a detainee remains in administrative confinement for 30 or more days, a mental health assessment is conducted every 30 days, or more frequently if clinically necessary.
 Inmates are allowed medical and mental health services and telephone privileges.

 The Pre-Audit Questionnaire and interviews with the Warden and PREA Compliance Manager confirmed that there has been no placement of an inmate at high risk for sexual victimization or who has reported a victimization in protective custody in this facility.
+In fact, victims would not be placed in protective custody, the alleged perpetrator would be placed in restricted housing or at the High Security Center (HSC) if necessary.
+In an interview with staff who supervises inmates in segregated housing, he stated that the previous system of putting both the victim and the alleged perpetrator in disciplinary confinement has ended.